section-engineering-education/engineering-education/articles/10-tips-for-working-with-node.js/index.md

     `require ()` calls in your Node.js application to create a bundle that you can serve the browser in a single `<script>` tag.

--   [Nodemailer](https://nodemailer.com/about/): Allows (easy as cake).
+-   [Nodemailer](https://nodemailer.com/about/): Allows (easy as cake)
     emails sending.
 You can have a look at all available library on [GitHub](https://github.com/aravindnc/A-to-Z-List-of-Useful-Node.js-Modules)

 ## 3. HTTP module for your Node.js. server